yigitsever/gradecoin-site/content/_index.md

 +++

 # Welcome to Gradecoin!
-Blockchains are incredibly simple yet can appear very complicated, we will see how they work and practice programming _production_ cryptography code.
+Blockchains are incredibly simple but they can seem very complicated.
+We will see how they work and practice programming _production grade_ cryptography code.

-This server is the sandbox for the PA1, it's currently running the Gradecoin application.
+This server is the sandbox for PA1 and it iss currently running the Gradecoin application.
 Gradecoin is the faux currency we will use to simulate a blockchain network.
-At the end of the simulation, the amount of Gradecoin you hold will be your PA1 grade.
+**At the end of the simulation, the amount of Gradecoin you hold will be your PA1 grade.**

 **A quick summary**: authenticate yourself to the system using public key encryption.
 Craft [Transaction](@/transaction_docs.md) proposals and tag them using [JWTs](@/JWT.md).
-When there are enough transactions then you can propose [Blocks](@/block_docs.md) in the same way.
+When there are enough transactions then you can propose [Blocks](@/block_docs.md).
-Blocks need to be _mined_ beforehand using Proof-of-work, or brute force.
+Blocks need to be _mined_ beforehand using Proof-of-work a.k.a. brute force.

 Gradecoin offers 3 endpoints at [/register](/register), [/block](/block) and [/transaction](/transaction).
 You can only send GET requests to /block and /transaction without authorization.
 The server is programmed in [RESTful](https://www.service-architecture.com/articles/web-services/representational_state_transfer_rest.html) architecture, there are no `DELETE`, `PUT` or `UPDATE` operations, though.